mosano-eu/abmt/README.md

-# ABMD
+# ABMF

-ABMF, a.k.a.
-A Better Migration Framework, is a agnostic framework to handle database maintainability needs, such as executing schema migrations, data seeding, and other type of time-based versioning operations.
+### a.k.a.
+A Better Migration Framework

+An agnostic framework to handle database maintainability needs, such as executing schema migrations, data seeding, and other type of time-based versioning operations.

 ## Usage examples